After The Events in “Alien”, James Cameron Made It Clear That Ellen Ripley Refused to Be Part of Another Mission

 In the final version of the story, when all but one of the Marines are dead, Ripley manages to kill the alien and save her own life and that of Newt.
-Ripley then takes the final step into the role as (surrogate) mother for Newt and finds some hard earned redemption through this.
+Ripley then takes the final step into the role as a (surrogate) mother for Newt and finds some hard-earned redemption through this.

 The circle is closed for Ripley.
 She heeded the Call to Adventure and passed through the special world (again) to come out as the heroine.
 The heroine that saved us all by defeating the monster and got herself whole as a human being in the process.
 That is very powerful storytelling.